sourcefuse/loopback4-microservice-catalog/packages/core/README.md

 - Extend your model class with name of model's class provided in sourceloop core i.e. **BaseEntity**(for example) replacing entity that will add two attributes to the model Class i.e. createdBy and modifiedBy of this model.

--Other models like SuccessResponse model will add attribute success,UpsertResponse model will add created,updated and failed attributes to the model class extending it.
+- Other models like SuccessResponse model will add attribute success,UpsertResponse model will add created,updated and failed attributes to the model class extending it.

 For all models provided in here, see [here]`packages/core/src/models`.